holochain/holochain-serialization/crates/holochain_serialized_bytes/README.md

 that all represent their data like the above...

-Very quickly we end up with something the compiler can't help with because it is all essentially "stringly typed" and those strings contain several elder backslashes.
+Very quickly we end up with something the compiler can't help with because it is all essentially "stringly typed" full of backslashes to escape it all.

 https://www.xkcd.com/1638/